l1kim/cse15l-lab-reports/lab2.md

 }
 ```

 >Using `http://localhost:1030/add-message?s=Hello&user=l1kim`, I added a message.
+>`/add-message` is called.
+It takes in a string for the message, and another string for the username.
+>The value of `message` and `user` is updated to concatenate into `messages`.
+>Then, the value of `messages` is updated with the new message, along with and indication of the user who wrote it.

 ![Image](chatmsg1.png)

 >Using `http://localhost:1030/add-message?s=How are you&user=l1kim`, I added a message.
+>`/add-message` is called.
+It takes in a string for the message, and another string for the username.
+>The value of `message` and `user` is updated to concatenate into `messages`.
+>Then, the value of `messages` is updated with the new message, along with and indication of the user who wrote it.
+>The screen will display the new message, as well as all previous messages, because all the user messages are stored into one variable `messages`.

 ![Image](chatmsg2.png)